solomonenanaw/alx-system_engineering-devops/0x06-regular_expressions/README.md

 3. Repetition Token #2

 3-repetition_token_2.rb: Ruby script that matches the regular expression hbn with 1 or more t's in between hb and n.

+4. Repetition Token #3

+4-repetition_token_3.rb: Ruby script that matches the regular expression hbn with 0 or more t's in between hb and n.